 Apply for your CPA license

-Once you’ve passed the Uniform CPA Examination and the AICPA ethics exam, the Tennessee State Board of Accountancy will be notified.
-At that time, they will send CPA license instructions to you.
+Once you’ve passed the Uniform CPA Exam and the AICPA ethics exam, the Tennessee State Board of Accountancy will be notified.
+At that time, they will send Certified Public Accountant license instructions to you.
 This will include a verification form for your licensed CPA employer.
 Additionally, you’ll need to pay an initial CPA license application fee of $100.

 Continuing Education (CPE) Requirements